manpreetpadam/casestudy/README.md

 # eBanking Smart & Secure

 This case study will explore how one of the FinTech Start Ups is using open banking framework to make it convenient and secured for subscribers to connect to and initiate payments between various banks with ease.

 ## Overview and Origin

 Company Name: [Yapily](https://www.yapily.com/)

 The company is a London based fintech startup that was founded in mid-2017 by Stefano Vaccino who is an ex-Goldman Sachs employee.
 It provides an Open Banking-based API to help financial service providers and other enterprises to comminucate with banks.
+The company has raised $5.4 Million in seed funding.

 The company has been funded by [**HV Holtzbrinck Ventures**](https://www.crunchbase.com/organization/holtzbrinck-ventures) and LocalGlobe.
 There are few other investors that include Taavet Hinrikus who is chairman and co-founder of [TransferWise](https://transferwise.com/us), Ott Kaukver who is CTO of [Twillio](https://www.twilio.com/) and Roberto Nicastro who was deputy CEO at [UniCredit](https://www.unicreditgroup.eu/en.html).